MoserMichael/my-notes/dev-other-blog.md

 A lesson learned from all this: better not to be religious about any tool.
 VIM was the universal editor for me, for quite a long time, however it is only a tool.
 VIM has advantages in some areas and disadvantages in others, just like everything.

-(The irony is that Obsidian is closed source, and you can't be absolutely sure of what it is doing.
-Theoretically it might even take your notes and backup them, somewhere...)
+The irony is that Obsidian is closed source, and you can't be absolutely sure of what it is doing.
+Theoretically it might even take your notes and backup them, somewhere...

+However, there is an open sourced alternative to the rescue [Trilium](https://github.com/TriliumNext/Trilium) and [here](https://triliumnotes.org/)

+(Now amazing, that such a turn of event would never occur to any user of vim, but everything could possibly happen, with all of this free-ish stuff out there)

 <!--
 ---14/06/23 04:16:45----------------------